maitag/peote-view-origin/README.md

 		displaylist: 0,

 		program: 0,

-		image: 0,
+		image: 0,       // image number
+		// TODO: if no image number is defined
+		// slot: 0,     // texture slot (when not defined, all texturespace will be used)

+		tile:  0,       // 0..255 (texture coordinates will be splittet into 16x16 tiles)

+		// tx, ty, -> manual setting texture-coordinates shifting
+		// tw ,th  -> manual setting texture-coordinates size

-		// Position and rectangular Dimensions
+		// Position and Size
-		x: 10,	// pixels from left border
+		x: 10,	// pixels from left displaylist border
-		y: 10,	// pixels from top border
+		y: 10,	// pixels from top displaylist border
 		w: 100,	// width
 		h: 100,	// height
 		z: 0    // z-order   ( 0 <= z <= 32767 )